Use the Lightning Data Service MCP Tools (Beta)

 • Create a PRD-ready LDS data access plan for my LWC.

-Ask about working with Salesforce data through a standalone query or via the GraphQL wire adapter.
+To use this tool, ask about working with Salesforce data through a standalone query or via the GraphQL wire adapter.
+Example prompts include:

 • Design a read query for Account by Id with paginated Contacts, sorted by LastModifiedDate and filtered Opportunities.